‘I ate my way around Fuller’s new menus’ – here's what happened...

 The pork roast was incredible.
 Although, I have yet to have a disappointing roast from a Fuller’s pub.
-The serving was nothing short of gigantic, with two huge carvings of south coast port shoulder.
+The serving was nothing short of gigantic, with two huge carvings of south coast pork shoulder.
 It was served with apple sauce, tasty trimmings, and plenty of gravy.
 I enjoyed the Yorkshire pudding – it was crispy, yet soft, and was probably the best I’ve had in England so far (I’m from New Zealand and have only lived here a year, mind you…).

 Puddings are popular all year round, but there's something comforting about a hot apple crumple or a sticky toffee pudding on a cold, dark evening.
 Although we were extremely full, we conveniently remembered that everyone has a special stomach reserved specifically for pudding, and it would be rude not to use it (I left The Admiralty feeling uncomfortably full, but I have zero regrets).